Ontario's Scott Howard opens Brier with win over B.C.'s Catlin Schneider | TSN

 Scott was under pressure with just 18 seconds remaining on Ontario's time clock when he delivered his last stone.

-"You want to have the rock in your hand in the 10th end and I knew the shot was there and we were running out of time," Scott said.
+"You want to have the rock in your hand in the 10th end and I knew the shot was there and we were running out of time," the 33-year-old said.
 "I've always wanted to skip in a Brier and this is the time that's come true."

+In other Pool A openers Saturday, Reid Carruthers beat Matt Dunstone 7-5 in an all-Manitoba matchup, Alberta's Brendan Bottcher earned an 11-3 win over Andrew Symonds of Newfoundland and Labrador, and Northern Ontario's Trevor Bonot defeated New Brunswick's James Grattan 9-4.

+Saskatchewan's Mike McEwen (2-0) grabbed the early lead in Pool B with a 7-6 win in the evening over defending champion Brad Gushue.

-Scott, David Mathers and Tim March won Ontario men's provincials as a three-man team before adding Mat Camm at second for the Montana's Brier in Regina.
+Scott, David Mathers and Tim March won Ontario men's provincials as a three-man team before adding Mat Camm to play second in Regina.

 Glenn's fist flew into the air at the same time as his son's Saturday.